namtoki/English/sentence/introduce_business.md

 Such as, drone, SSD, and stuff.

-So I hope I can help you in terms of software development.
+So I hope I can help you in software development.

 I'll do my best.

 I'm super excited to work with you.

+---

+In terms of software stucks,
+C, C++, Linux, ROS which is used robotics dicipline, Python, and so on.

+---

+We are reading Qualcomm's QCC documents here and there.
+And starting to read source code of Nura's repositories.

+Regarding of our current situation,
+We are gradually understanding these architecutre.

+My short-term goal is to get to customise Perl Pro's tiny features and debug these no later than the middle of Octorber.

+---

 # Question